rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 - [ ] [Navigate to this resource](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/blob/master/docs/deliverable_docs/ProjectReport.md) and evalaute the report you see there.
 This is what you would create as a deliverable for your project.
 - [ ] Is there additional information needed there?
 Are there items you would also include?
 How should this document be communicated?
 Are there security implications?

-## Workshop Completion
+## Lab completion

-In this workshop you learned how to:
+In this lab you learned how to:
 - [ ] Understand and use the TDSP to clearly define business goals and success criteria
 - [ ] Understand how to use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure
 - [ ] Create an example environment